mpenning/ciscoconfparse2/README.md

 ## What if we don\'t use Cisco IOS?

-Don\'t let that stop you.

-You can parse [brace-delimited configurations][13] into a Cisco IOS style (see [original ciscoconfparse Github Issue \#17][14]), which means that CiscoConfParse can parse these configurations:
+In some cases, you can parse [brace-delimited configurations][13] into a Cisco IOS style (see [original ciscoconfparse Github Issue \#17][14]), which means that CiscoConfParse may be able to parse some of these configurations:

-- Juniper Networks Junos
+- Juniper Networks Junos OS
 - Palo Alto Networks Firewall configurations
-- F5 Networks configurations
+- F5 Networks configurations (known caveats)

 CiscoConfParse also handles anything that has a Cisco IOS style of configuration, which includes: